haskell/cabal/Cabal/doc/developing-packages.markdown

 :   The type of license under which this package is distributed.
     License names are the constants of the [License][dist-license] type.

-`license-file:` _filename_
+`license-file:` _filename_ or `license-files:` _filename list_
-:   The name of a file containing the precise license for this package.
+:   The name of a file(s) containing the precise copyright license for
-    It will be installed with the package.
+    this package.
+The license file(s) will be installed with the package.

+    If you have multiple license files then use the `license-files` field instead of (or in addition to) the `license-file` field.

 `copyright:` _freeform_
 :   The content of a copyright notice, typically the name of the holder